SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/update/remove-members-from-static.md

 [!include[Open Selections](../includes/goto-selections.md)]

 1. Go to the required static selection.
-You can, for example, search as described under [Use the Find screen][1].

 1. Select one or more entries in the list of members.